xieweiAlex/English_Learning/words-review.md

 By certain signs we may **presage** of heats and rains. -
 Can anything stop Trump the **sequel**?
 He’d like you to think his chances of **strutting** back into the White House. -
 The boy was **enthralled** by the stories of adventure. -
+Never before had I heard a **venerated** businessperson express such **trenchant** insights about investing, finance, and the world more broadly, and with such—to use a favored Munger phrase—**chutzpah**. -

 ## words-Dec.md ##
 words/2023/words-Dec.md